pghalliday/semver-resolver/README.md

 1. The next pass starts again at step 2

 Passes continue until there are no longer any calculations queued

+## Limitations

+Although an attempt is made to calculate an `optimal` solution by preferring the maximum satisfying versions according to semantic versioning rules, it is possible that the actual solution could be considered sub-optimal.
+The following limitations should be considered.

+- When backtracking it is assumed that older versions of a library will have older dependencies
+  - this means we choose to backtrack the libraries providing the upper constraints
+  - if a library has reverted a version of a dependency due to some issue then it may be possible that a newer matching solution could be found by backtracking the library with the lower constraint
+  - in such a case, however, it may well be undesirable to backtrack and the algorithm should avoid this
+- The definition of optimal may not be clear, particularly if multiple solutions are available
+  - The algiorithm does not consider possible alternative solutions and only returns the first it finds
+  - the choice of libraries to backtrack is somewhat arbitrary, in that on each pass the first upper constraint found will be backtracked until a solution can be found
+  - It may be preferable to backtrack differently (ie. choosing different libraries to backtrack or backtracking in a different order)

+If a better solution is known it should be reflected by the user through pinned versions in the root dependencies

 ## Contributing